-Xoserve Limited is committed to preventing slavery and human trafficking in its business.
-This statement highlights the steps that Xoserve has taken to address any risk of slavery and human trafficking taking place within its supply chain and throughout other areas of its business.
+Xoserve Limited is committed to preventing slavery and human trafficking in its business and supply chain, in accordance with the UK Modern Slavery Act 2015.
+This statement highlights the steps that Xoserve has already taken to address any risks, including any planned improvements.

 Our Policies to Address the Risks of Slavery and Human Trafficking